Charles D. Brown II: Research career

 In 2019, Brown joined the Department of Physics at University of California, Berkeley, where he studies ultracold atoms trapped in two-dimensional optical lattices.
 His research focuses on many-body physics phenomena of atoms in optical lattices with kagome geometries.

-Brown will join the Department of Physics at Yale University as an Assistant Professor in January 2023.
+Brown joined the Department of Physics at Yale University as an assistant professor in January 2023.

 Advocacy

-Brown was one of the organisers of the first #BlackInPhysics Week, held between 25–31 October 2020 alongside Jessica Esquivel and Eileen Gonzales.
+Brown was one of the organisers of the first #BlackInPhysics Week, held between 25 and 31 October 2020 alongside Jessica Esquivel and Eileen Gonzales.
 The campaign was inspired by the success of Black Birders Week, and set out to increase the visibility and recognition of Black physicists and their contributions to physics, as well as providing a community of collaboration and support for Black physicists worldwide.
 The initiative gained widespread media coverage and support from organisations such as Nature Physics, Physics World, Physics Today, the American Institute of Physics.

 Brown received the 2021–2022 Chancellor's Award for Civic Engagement from the University of California, Berkeley.

 Brown is also a member of the National Society of Black Physicists.